windecks/UofT-CTF-Learning/Week-1/Beginner/README.md

 ## Learn some basic skills:

 picoCTF has a great set of challenges in all categories of CTFs that you can try out.
-Register for an account on [picoCTF](https://picoctf.org), then try some out in picoGym.
+Register for an account on [picoCTF](https://picoctf.org), then try some out in picoGym. picoGym features almost all challenges from previous picoCTF competitions, so they are great practice!
 If you encounter any challenges from the `picoCTF 2022` section and are looking for writeups, I have written some on quite a few of the challenges.
 Here's my repo: https://github.com/Team-Carpe/picoCTF-2022

 ### picoCTF
 [Exercises](https://play.picoctf.org/practice) - the "General Skills" section is great for building on foundational skills.